 Spider-Man grew up in Queens, and swings between the skyscrapers of Manhattan; Daredevil is the defender of Hell’s Kitchen; while the Fantastic Four’s Baxter Building is a landmark on the skyline of the Marvel version of NYC, in a similar way to the Stark/Avengers Tower in the movie version.
 The appeal of the Marvel universe, Lee had frequently said, is that a reader could imagine looking out of their window and seeing Thor fly past – and that window would normally be one in New York.

-New York works as a setting for superhero stories – partly for all the reasons I cited in my earlier article about the presumptions and prejudices readers have about the modern city, but also because of a general cultural knowledge of the diversity of New York itself.
+New York works as a setting for superhero stories – partly for the presumptions and prejudices readers have about the modern city, but also because of a general cultural knowledge of the diversity of New York itself.
 We all have a vague idea from countless other films, TV shows and so forth what the different parts of New York are like, of the differences between Manhattan and the Bronx and Harlem.

 So if Metropolis and Gotham are both New York, and there’s also a New York in the DC universe, then where do they all fit?

 Well, as with everything in the world of superhero comics – where continuity shifts over time based on changing priorities and different creators not remembering or, frankly, caring much about what went before – there is a generally accepted idea that Gotham and Metropolis are not far from New York City itself, and close to each other.
 One placement has the cities on opposite sides of the Delaware Bay, with Metropolis in Delaware and Gotham in New Jersey.